-Until recently, the old Boston dessert of coffee gelatin seemed to have had its day in the U.S.A.
+The old Boston dessert of coffee gelatin seems to have had its day in the U.S.A.
 The simple combination of coffee, gelatin, and sugar was popular during the early 20th century, when Jello’s reign over American cuisine began.
 (Although versions of the treat can be traced back to 19th century Europe.)
 But by the 21st century, it had largely faded from the menus and memories of New Englanders.

 “Coffee Jello was exactly what it sounds like—brown gelatin with a coffee flavor—it was a great dessert, especially with a dollop with whipped cream,” Roger Berkowitz, the CEO of the Boston-based Legal Sea Foods chain of restaurants, said in a 2016 interview.
 Its dwindling popularity may be due to its reputation as “a poor person’s dessert,” as the The Oxford Encyclopedia of American Food and Drink puts it.
 Gelatin is cheap, as is leftover coffee.
 The massively influential Boston Cooking-School Cookbook, published in 1896 by Fannie Farmer, gave the terse list of ingredients for “coffee jelly”: gelatin, sugar, boiled coffee and water, served with cream and yet more sugar.

-The most famous purveyor of traditional coffee gelatin today is Boston’s Durgin-Park restaurant, which has been operating since 1827 in the city’s Faneuil Hall.
-The restaurant is one of the few to serve up facsimiles of vintage New England Yankee foods, such as baked beans, Indian pudding, and “Coffee Jello” made from the restaurant’s day-old coffee.
+The most famous purveyor of traditional coffee gelatin was the now-shuttered Durgin-Park restaurant, which opened in 1827 in Boston’s Faneuil Hall.
+The restaurant was one of the few hold-outs serving up facsimiles of vintage New England Yankee foods, such as baked beans, Indian pudding, and “Coffee Jello” made from the restaurant’s day-old coffee.

-But coffee gelatin may be staging a comeback in the U.S. as well.
+Coffee gelatin staged a brief a comeback in the U.S. as well.
 In July 2016, Berkowitz lamented that whenever he brought up the coffee jello dessert of his childhood, he saw only raised eyebrows.
 He offered a prize to whoever could send him a great recipe.
 By September of that year, it was back on the Legal Sea Foods menu, albeit for a limited time.